 PRACTICE TESTS Practice tests are available over the Internet at the following URL: http://einstein.math.fsu.edu:9080.
 The questions on the in-class unit tests will be very similar to questions on the on-line practice tests.
 Working on-line practice problems is very important.

 TEST/QUIZ POLICIES No makeup tests or early tests or quizzes will be given.
 A test absence or quiz absence will be excused only if the student presents sufficient verifiable evidence of acceptable, extenuating, unavoidable circumstances.
 An acceptable medical excuse must state explicitly that the holder should be excused from class.
 Students missing class because of a family death must show evidence of the death and evidence of the relationship to the deceased.
 Students will not be given excused absences to attend family functions or non-university activities.

 If a test absence is excused, then the final exam grade will be used for the missed test grade.
 The final-exam grade minus a penalty will be used for an unexcused test grade.
 If a quiz absence is excused, then no grade will be assigned to the missed quiz.
 A grade of zero will be assigned for an unexcused quiz grade.
 No quiz or test grades will be dropped.
 Students must bring FSU ID cards to all tests.

-HELP CENTER The Help Center is located in 110 MCH The operating hours are MTWR 2:00-7:00 p.m.
-The Help Center is closed on Fridays and on weekends.
-The Help Center opens the second week of classes.
+HELP CENTER The Help Center is located in 110 MCH (old EDU).
+The operating hours are MTWR 2:00-7:00 p.m.
+The Help Center is closed Fridays and on weekends.

 ACADEMIC DISHONESTY The academic honor system is followed strictly.
 Students possessing unauthorized notes, using prohibited calculators, or giving/receiving unauthorized assistance on an exam will be dealt with according to FSU Honor Code policy.